lady-h-world/My_Garden/reading_pages/Secret_Guest/secret_guest.md

 🌱 You can draw butterfly and butterfly storms with the power of [mathematics and statistic >>][2].

-🌱 Much like Hanashiro's power to craft deceptive appearances, data science also holds the ability to [generate counterfeits using GANs >>][3] (generative adversarial networks).
+🌱 Much like Hanashiro's power to craft deceptive appearances, data science holds the ability to [generate counterfeits using GANs >>][3].

 🌱 To be as knowledgeable as Hanashiro, you can get the latest knowledge from the power of web mining.